Tourism in Italy: Transport

+Seven Italian cities have metro systems:

 Tourist flows

 The peaks of tourist flows in Italy are recorded in winter, due to the Christmas and New Year's Day holidays, in spring, due to the Easter holidays, and in summer, due to the favourable climate.

 For internal tourism, peaks of tourist flows are also recorded on the occasion of the three national civil holidays, the Festa della liberazione (25 April), the Festa dei lavoratori (1 May) and the Festa della Repubblica (2 June), as well as for three religious holidays, the Ferragosto (15 August), the Ognissanti (1 November) and the Festa dell'Immacolata Concezione (8 December).

 Statistics

 Arrivals by country

-Most visitors arriving in Italy in 2019 were citizens of the following countries:
+Most visitors arriving in Italy in 2023 were citizens of the following countries:

 Nights spent by country

-Italy overall had 420.63 million visitor nights in 2017, of which 210.66 million were of foreign guests (50.08 percent).
+Italy overall had 420.63 million visitor nights in 2017, of which 210.66 million were of foreign guests (50.08 per cent).
 With 37.04 million nights spent in hotels, hostels or clinics, the Metropolitan City of Venice has the most visitors.